What's better than a fresh salsa made with colorful ingredients like vine-ripened tomatoes, spicy jalapeños, and tangy lime juice?!

 - Tomatoes: this juicy fruit that seems like a vegetable is what gives salsa fresca a slight sweetness to balance out all that spice.
 Not only do tomatoes taste amazing, these babies are packed with potassium, which is really good for your heart!
 So much health.

 - Onions: while the tomatoes add sweetness, diced onion gives this salsa a punch!
-It's best to use white onions for this, but if you only have red, yellow, or green, don't cry about it (see what we did there).
-Just use whatever you have on hand!
+It's best to use white onions, but if you only have red or yellow, don't cry about it (see what we did there).
+Use whatever you have on hand!
 Onions are an awesome source of a compound called quercetin, which is a powerful antioxidant.

 - Lime: what would a pico de gallo be without lime?
 Bland!
 This ingredient adds a zesty and tangy flavor that makes you pucker up a touch.
 It puts the "fresca" in salsa fresca if you know what we mean.
 We recommend consuming citrus if you want to lead a long and limber life.
 It contains high amounts of vitamin C, which has been shown to help reduce side effects of both osteoarthritis and rheumatoid arthritis.